 Proof of Financial Assistance

-If you haven’t lived in the U.S., you won’t have a credit history to show your landlord.
-Hence, a bank statement is necessary.
+If you haven’t lived in the U.S., you won’t have a credit history to show your landlord, so you will need to provide a bank statement.
 It provides evidence to your landlord about your financial situation and how regularly you have made rental payments.
 Along with your bank statements, you may also have financial aid from your parents, scholarships, or a student loan.

 TIP: In most cases, to sign your lease, you’ll need a guarantor or co-signor.
 A guarantor signs your lease and takes responsibility for your monthly payments if you can’t pay the rent.
 There are plenty of guarantors that help international students rent in NYC.